When the sun’s out, it’s time to get high. Head for London’s best rooftop bars, roof terraces, open-air bars and sky-high drinking dens.

 Queen of Hoxton, Shoreditch

-The roof of the Queen of Hoxton is open all year round — with a wigwam for shelter in the winter months. it's also hosting Rooftop Film Club events throughout the summer as well as A Tribute To Doctor Strange — a nostalgic nod to San Fransisco, peace and flower power, with a full cocktail and food menu.
+The roof of the Queen of Hoxton is open all year round — with a wigwam for shelter in the winter months. it's also hosting Rooftop Film Club events throughout the summer, showing classic from Shawshank, to The Matrix — along with a full cocktail and food menu.

 Queen of Hoxton, 1-5 Curtain Road, EC2A 3JX